 MEN2 blood tests measure your level of:

-- Parathyroid hormone, calcium, and ionized calcium, to detect hyperparathyroidism — often the first sign of MEN 2.
+- Parathyroid hormone, calcium, and ionized calcium: used to detect hyperparathyroidism, which is often the first sign of MEN 2

 You can usually control the health problems associated with MEN 2 through regular testing, early diagnosis, and appropriate treatment.
 Treatment almost always entails surgical removal of the overactive adenomas.
 Complete removal of the thyroid prior to it becoming cancerous can prevent the development of medullary thyroid cancer.

-Patients with diseases of the thyroid and parathyroid come to The Mount Sinai Health System in New York City from all over the world.
+Patients with diseases of the thyroid and parathyroid come to the Mount Sinai Health System in New York City from all over the world.
 We provide comprehensive state-of-the-art care based on the latest innovations in the field.
-Our surgeons are internationally recognized as experts who excel both in the academic arena and in their own clinical practices.
-Please call us today to schedule an appointment at 212-241-9410.
+Our surgeons are internationally recognized as experts who excel in clinical care and research.